opensecuritycontroller/community/testing/testcases/ds_testcases.md

 **Steps:**
 1. Launch OSC web application: https://OSC-ip-address.
 2. Login to OSC.
-3. Click OSC->Setup->Distributed Appliances->Deployments->Deployment Specifications->Sync.
+3. Click OSC->Setup->Distributed Appliances->Deployments->Deployment Specifications for Virtual System->Sync.

 **Expected Result:**
 The DS should have Job Status from RUNNING to PASSED.